DOGE28/Zerto-Upgrade-Tutorial/README.md

 2. Use the `ls` command to list directories and find what is taking up the space.

 ```
-cd /opt/zerto/zvr/upgrade-files && ls -h
+cd /opt/zerto/zvr/upgrade-files && ls -h | grep bundle
 ```

-This command will change directories to where the upgrade files are stored, then list all files and folders including their sizes.
+This command will change directories to where the upgrade files are stored, then list all files and folders with "bundle" in the name, including their sizes (if over 1MB).

-3. Look for any files that include "bundle" in the name.
-These are the leftovers of the previous upgrade and need to be removed.
+3. These are the leftovers of the previous upgrade and need to be removed.
 They will usually have part of the version in the name as well, so for example it may look similar (but not exactly) to "bundleXXX.10.0.20.XXX".

 Then, use the below command, adjusted for your file, to remove it from the system.